Chapter 2 : Chapter One: Hippogriffs Amuck

 "You, you, you," he pointed at anyone he could manage, "sit there....Nooo!"
 He practically shrieked in panic.
 "Not on the redhead!
 Sit there instead-"

 "Ouch!
 My eyeee!"
-Samantha couldn't tell who had yelled or who poked who, but she had an inkling that it was James was involved.
+Samantha couldn't tell who had yelled or who poked who, but she had an inkling that James was involved.

 "I've got this!"
 Sirius Black exclaimed, looking a little too excited as he held his wand high and proud.
-He was sitting next to Samantha and a gaggle of third and fourth year girls had swarmed at their lap and feet.
+He was sitting next to Samantha and a gaggle of fourth years had swarmed at their feet to find room.

 Sirius raised his wand higher and opened his mouth- but Tyler Vance, Gryffindor's up-and-coming star beater- fell on top of him and knocked Sirius forward.
 He dropped his wand into the crowd at their feet.

-With Sirius' wand lost, Samantha's hope of him blasting an escape route was lost too.
+With Sirius's wand lost, Samantha's hope of him blasting an escape route was lost too.
 She closed her eyes and began to hit her head against the wall behind her a few times.